-- 20 (b) The rent for such the facilities shall not exceed the prevailing rental rate for such facilities. - SEC.
-76. Section 8278.3 of the Education Code is amended to read: - 8278.3. (a) (1) The Child Care Facilities Revolving Fund is hereby established in the State Treasury to provide funding for the renovation, repair, or improvement of an existing building to make the building suitable for licensure for child care and development early learning and educational support services and for the purchase of new relocatable child care facilities for lease to school districts and contracting agencies that provide child care and development early learning and educational support services; pursuant to this chapter.
+- SEC.
+77. Section 8278.3 of the Education Code is amended to read: - 8278.3. (a) (1) The Child Care Facilities Revolving Fund is hereby established in the State Treasury to provide funding for the renovation, repair, or improvement of an existing building to make the building suitable for licensure for early learning and educational support services and for the purchase of new relocatable child care facilities for lease to school districts and contracting agencies that provide early learning and educational support services pursuant to this chapter.
 The Superintendent may transfer state funds appropriated for child care facilities into this fund for allocation to school districts and contracting agencies, as specified, for the purchase, transportation, and installation of facilities for replacement and expansion of capacity.
 School districts and contracting agencies using facilities made available by the use of these funds shall be charged a leasing fee, either at a fair market value for those facilities or at an amount sufficient to amortize the cost of purchase and relocation, whichever amount is lower, over a 10-year period.
 Upon full repayment of the purchase and relocation costs, title shall transfer from the State of California to the school district or contracting agency.
 The Superintendent shall deposit all revenue derived from the lease payments into the Child Care Facilities Revolving Fund.

-- (2) Notwithstanding Section 13340 of the Government Code, all moneys in the fund, including moneys deposited from lease payments, are continuously appropriated, without regard to fiscal years, to the Superintendent for expenditure pursuant to this article. - (b) On or before August 1 of each fiscal year, the Superintendent shall submit to the Department of Finance and the Legislative Analyst's Office a report detailing the number of funding requests received and their purpose, the types of agencies that received funding from the Child Care Facilities Revolving Fund, the increased capacity that these facilities generated, a description of the manner in which the facilities are being used, and a projection of the lease payments collected and the funds available for future use. - (c) A school district or county office of education that provides child care pursuant to the California School Age Families Education Program (Article 7.1 (commencing with Section 54740) of Chapter 9 of Part 29 of Division 4 of Title 2) is eligible to apply for and receive funding pursuant to this section. - SEC.
-77. Section 8279.1 of the Education Code is amended to read: - 8279.1. (a) The Legislature recognizes that child care early learning and educational support programs have made valuable contributions towards ensuring that public assistance recipients will be able to accept and maintain employment or employment-related training.
-Therefore, it is the intent of the Legislature that the Superintendent ensure that counties comply with the requirements of Section 8279. - (b) The Superintendent shall ensure each county's compliance with Section 8279 by not issuing funds to a local-child-care contractor within a county until the Superintendent has received written certification from that county that the level of expenditure for child care services provided by the county has been maintained at the 1970-71 fiscal year level pursuant to Section 8279.
-Funding provided by a county to a local-child-care contractor shall not adversely affect the reimbursement received by the agency from the Superintendent pursuant to Section 8265, 8265.5, or 8266.
+- (2) Notwithstanding Section 13340 of the Government Code, all moneys in the fund, including moneys deposited from lease payments, are continuously appropriated, without regard to fiscal years, to the Superintendent for expenditure pursuant to this article. - (b) On or before August 1 of each fiscal year, the Superintendent shall submit to the Department of Finance and the Legislative Analyst's Office a report detailing the number of funding requests received and their purpose, the types of agencies that received funding from the Child Care Facilities Revolving Fund, the increased capacity that these facilities generated, a description of the manner in which the facilities are being used, and a projection of the lease payments collected and the funds available for future use. - (c) A school district or county office of education that provides child care pursuant to the California School Age Families Education Program (Article 7.1 (commencing with Section 54740) of Chapter 9 of Part 29 of Division 4 of Title 2) is eligible to apply for and receive funding pursuant to this section.

+- SEC.
+78. Section 8279.1 of the Education Code is amended to read: - 8279.1. (a) The Legislature recognizes that early learning and educational support programs have made valuable contributions towards ensuring that public assistance recipients will be able to accept and maintain employment or employment-related training.
+Therefore, it is the intent of the Legislature that the Superintendent ensure that counties comply with the requirements of Section 8279.

+(b) The Superintendent shall ensure each county's compliance with Section 8279 by not issuing funds to a local contractor within a county until the Superintendent has received written certification from that county that the level of expenditure for services provided by the county has been maintained at the 1970-71 fiscal year level pursuant to Section 8279.
+Funding provided by a county to a local contractor shall not adversely affect the reimbursement received by the agency from the Superintendent pursuant to Section 8265, 8265.5, or 8266.